lnbits/lnbits/docs/guide/admin_ui.md

 Allowed Users
 =============
-enviroment variable: LNBITS_ALLOWED_USERS, comma-seperated list of user ids By defining this users, LNbits will no longer be useable by the public, only defined users and admins can then access the LNbits backend.
+enviroment variable: LNBITS_ALLOWED_USERS, comma-seperated list of user ids By defining this users, LNbits will no longer be useable by the public, only defined users and admins can then access the LNbits frontend.